phylotastic/phylotastic.github.io/docs/museum_guide_app.md

 * create an album with names, photos, and native ranges (etc) of the species and post it to social media
 * display species ranges on a world map

-This would work better on a larger mobile format (tablet rather than phone).

 ## Target users

 * General public: 181 million annual visitors to Zoos and Aquariums (www.aza.org)